AqeelTariq1122/Meditation-App-/README.md

-# meditation_app
+# Meditation App

-In Flutter, I created this meditation app using "just_audio" package
+In Flutter, I created this Meditation app using "just_audio" package

 ## Demo